andersjo/scientific-programming-2015/README.md

 ### Computational thinking

-*If your tool is a computer, everything begins to look like a list of numbers.*.
+*If your tool is a computer, everything begins to look like a list of numbers.*

 - Recap of the syntax of Python.
 - How to start solving a problem using an algorithm.